Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Take a road test to check that the automatic gearbox selector is working properly.

-As we have not touched the gear selector adjustment, it should work perfectly again.
+As we have not changed the gear selector setting, it should work perfectly again.

-As we have not touched the gear selector adjustment, it should work perfectly again.
+As we have not changed the gear selector setting, it should work perfectly again.

 The End